 Key Takeaways From the Global Statutory Reporting and Automation Trends Report 2021: In Conversation with Deloitte

-Managing statutory reporting at an organization with many legal entities is a delicate task.
+Managing statutory reporting at an organisation with many legal entities is a delicate task.
 Everything—people, processes, technology—needs to be working harmoniously to get the final reports over the line.
-Achieving this is no small feat: It’s too easy to hit the wrong notes.
+Achieving this is no mean feat: it’s too easy to accidentally make a mistake.

-We set out to understand whether statutory reporting technology has been delivering.
-So, we surveyed 682 CFOs, controllers, CAOs, finance directors and other finance and tax leaders across the United States, United Kingdom, France, Netherlands, Nordics and at companies with more than 10 legal entities to understand the current state of play.
+We wanted to understand whether statutory reporting technology was delivering.
+So, we surveyed 682 CFOs, controllers, CAOs, finance directors and other finance and tax leaders across the US, UK, France, Netherlands, Nordics and at companies with more than 10 legal entities to understand the current state of play.

-Only 17% of organizations reported having a repeatable process with minimal training and without increased chance of errors
+Only 17% of organisations reported having a repeatable process with minimal training and without increased chance of errors

 The main reason behind this lack of repeatability is an over-reliance on unstructured manual processes.
 When your reporting process boils down to reams of spreadsheets being passed through email on an ad hoc basis, you’re opening the door to chaos—and chaos is something that’s almost impossible to perfectly replicate.
 More importantly, you’re introducing risk and possible oversights that could include disconnected figure adjustments, misinterpretations, typos...all of which could cause reputational harm.